holmesmainsend/banking-application/README.md

 ## Future Improvements
   The list of potential improvements to this app is limitless.
 Some positive changes would include:
-  * Move all the major security algorithms (salting, hashing, session key generation) to a separate Java layer and keep them private
+  * Moving all the major security algorithms (salting, hashing, session key generation) to a separate Java layer and keep them private
-  * Add a SQL database layer for user credentials, balances, etc.
+  * Adding a SQL database layer for user credentials, balances, etc.
-  * Enforce stricter password/username requirements
+  * Enforcing stricter password/username requirements
-  * Create separate admin/server dashboard
+  * Creating separate admin/server dashboard
-  * Expand user dashboard to include budget tab, chart of expenditures over time, and more
+  * Expanding user dashboard to include budget tab, chart of expenditures over time, and more

 ## License